osteele/sitters.ios/README.md

 # Uploading a Build
 1. `rake testflight:upload`
-2. If the provisioning profile changed it from from `~/Library/MobileDevice/'Provisioning Profiles'`.
+2. If the provisioning profile changed, upload the new profile from `~/Library/MobileDevice/'Provisioning Profiles'`.
+`rake profiles:open` will open this folder.
 3. Open the TestFlight build page and add users.

 # App Store Release Checklist